-The WRC provides women around Siem Reap with emotional support, counseling, and referral services.
-Part of offering education for women and girls is acknowledging the difficult spaces they come from, and how that potentially creates barriers to their learning.
-The WRC is a comprehensive system of social work, education, and community-building.
+The WRC provides women around Siem Reap with emotional support, counseling, and referral services as a comprehensive system of social work, education, and community-building.
 They offer both in-center programs (on women’s health, women’s rights, gender roles, positive parenting, youth development, and financial literacy) as well as community outreach workshops in surrounding villages.
-This collaborative approach allows the WRC to appeal to community leaders and have a deeper integration in and impact on these communities.
-They also participate in advocacy campaigns and public events to spread awareness and engage the public.

-The Ponheary Ly Foundation currently has a women’s empowerment initiative that houses 17 girls from rural communities and provides the necessary support structure to see them each through graduating high school and university.
-Their education program is rigorous, and includes weekend workshops that covers a variety of additional topics not offered in the public school domain such as drugs and alcohol, hygiene and reproductive health, personal and mental health, and gender roles and women’s rights.
-An integral part of the program’s success is their alumni and mentorship program, which offers girls a sense of support, role modeling, and community that will provide them with the confidence and environment they need to succeed.
+The Ponheary Ly Foundation provides a comprehensive education program that supports students in rural areas by providing access to primary, secondary, and university schooling.
+An integral part of the program’s success is their alumni and mentorship program, which offers boys and girls a sense of support, role modeling, and community that will provide them with the confidence and environment they need to succeed.